quicwg/base-drafts/draft-ietf-quic-transport.md

 includes a copy of the packet number from the client packet.

 A server MUST NOT send multiple Server Stateless Retry packets in response to a client handshake packet.
-Thus, any cryptographic handshake message that is used MUST fit within a single packet.
+Thus, any cryptographic handshake message that is sent MUST fit within a single packet.

 In TLS, the Server Stateless Retry packet type is used to carry the